Unraveling the orbital physics in a canonical orbital system KCuF$_3$

-In summary, we performed high-resolution RIXS experiments on the orbitally-ordered KCuF3.
-The high-energy excitations are found to stem from localized $dd$ orbital excitations, consistent with the {\it ab-initio} calculation based on a single cluster.
-The low-energy dispersive excitations are dominated by the two-spinon continuum via the comparison to Mueller Ansatz calculations.
-This indicates that the relevant energy bandwidth of the orbitons may be much lower than the energy resolution (corresponding to a half maximum of 37 meV) of RIXS experiments.
-We suggest that the main reason for the lack of the onset of an orbiton with a dispersion above the resolution threshold lies in the possibly strong local Jahn-Teller effect, which may lead to the dressing of the orbiton with the local vibrational modes and thus to the suppression of the orbiton dispersion.
+\textit{Conclusion.}---In summary, we performed high-resolution RIXS experiments on the orbitally ordered \KCF.
+The high-energy excitations are found to stem from localized $dd$ orbital excitations, consistent with the {\it ab initio} calculation based on a single cluster.
+The low-energy dispersive excitations are dominated by the two-spinon continuum via the comparison to Mueller ansatz calculations.
+This indicates that the relevant energy bandwidth of the orbitons may be much lower than the energy resolution of RIXS experiments.
+We suggest that the main reason for the lack of the onset of an orbiton with a dispersion above the resolution threshold lies in the possibly strong local JT effect, which may lead to the dressing of the orbiton with the local vibrational modes and thus to the suppression of the orbiton dispersion.